ChilliCream/website/website/blog/2019-06-05-hot-chocolate-9.0.0.md

 **Why does the parser still allocate some memory?**

 The new parser still allocates some memory since we are producing a syntax tree here.
 The syntax tree is still the same syntax tree we produced with our old parser implementation in order to be compatible.
-This is basicalle where the allocation stems from.
+This is where the allocation stems from.
 The parser itself is a `ref struct` and lives on the stack.
 So, all the parser state is allocated also on the stack and is gone after the execution has finished.

 **So, how do we compare to graphql-js?**